-Isn't everyone entitled to a nervous breakdown every once in a while.
+Isn't everyone entitled to a nervous breakdown every once in a while?
 Now southern women all know about pity parties.
-Oh you may deny it, but each one of you is guilty of throwing one of these in your honor.
+Oh, you may deny it, but each one of you is guilty of throwing at least one of these in your honor.
 What woman hasn't gone to her bed for a day or two (with a pint of ice cream - or a box of chocolates in my case) and cried her eyes out over some (at the time) most horrible thing, that now seems almost frivolous?

 Don't laugh.
 There is a time and place for these hysterics.
 A proper southern lady is one who knows when and where to pitch her fit, air her grievances.
 It is the ones who choose to have a hissy fit in public who give the female gender such a bad reputation.

 But a nervous breakdown is a whole 'nuther ball game.
-This is a card carrying medical condition diagnosed by a physician requiring serious treatment - far more than smelling salts and a good bath.
-A trip to Bob Ellis on King Street, with all its miraculous therapeutic powers cannot save one from a "melt down".
-Two pints of Godiva Double Chocolate Fudge Ice Cream will not soothe the "anxiety" or relieve the "depression" of a breakdown.
+This is a card carrying medical condition diagnosed by a physician requiring serious treatment - far more than Aunt Pitty Pat's smelling salts and a good bath.
+A trip to Bob Ellis on King Street, with all its miraculous therapeutic powers, cannot save one from a "melt down".
+Two pints of Godiva Double Chocolate Fudge Ice Cream will not soothe the "anxiety" or relieve the "depression" of an emotional collapse.

 Every family has "that" female relative that is spoken about in hushed tones.
 The one where tales of her "break down" are legendary, so much so it is hard to tell fact from fiction.
 Did she suffer more than one?
 How long was she "away"?
 Rumors of shock treatments, years of psychotic drugs, and idle gossip about whether or not she will ever be "right" are whispered at every family gathering.